 Stephanie Garde volunteered with ATN for 9 years and was a Board Member before becoming the Operations Manager in 2018.
 She and her husband are parents to two sons, one by adoption and one by birth.
 Their experience with trauma and attachment issues started when they adopted a 5 year old boy from state custody in 1999.
 Two years of struggle later, Stephanie saw a Law and Order episode that explained her son’s behaviors.
 Using the internet and this new term “attachment,” the Garde family started on the journey to heal.
-With the help of trauma-sensitive attachment-focused therapy, their son is now 25.
+With the help of trauma-sensitive attachment-focused therapy, their son is now 26.
 While he continues to struggle with the effects of early childhood trauma and neglect, he has graduated from high school and completed a vocational training program at a community college.
 He is living independently and works full-time.
+She is so proud of her son’s commitment to working to understand how his early-childhood trauma impacts his life.

 The Garde family lives in New England.
 They enjoy rehabbing an old lake house, rowing whaleboats, running, walking, watching football and hockey, and savoring the good days.
 Email Stephanie